-Since water is such an essential part of our daily health, making sure we have access to clean drinking water is benchmark for maintaining health and safety.
+Since water is such an essential part of our daily health, making sure we have access to clean, drinkable water is benchmark for maintaining health and safety.
 But clean water access is still a challenge in many places, and it is important to know what we are putting in our bodies.
-Filtered water and purified water are two terms many of us hear and probably think of interchangeably, but did you know there is a difference?
+Filtered water and purified water are two terms we hear and probably think of interchangeably, but did you know there is a difference?

 This article will go over the differences between purified and filtered water and the impurities each takes out of water before you drink it.
 From reverse osmosis to filtration systems, it’s essential you know where your water is coming from and which type is the best for you and your family’s health.

 The tap water in the US comes primarily from three sources: groundwater, lakes and rivers.
 Other places with less rainfall and natural water sources depend on reservoirs for their drinking water.
 While tap water isn’t outright harmful, there are minerals and other contaminants that can get by the basic water treatment systems in our communities, and, ultimately, into our drinking glasses.
 Thus, having an extra way to filter our water is a great way to maintain clean, pure drinking water, and ensure its safety for our families.

 Purified water is water that has been mechanically filtered or processed to remove impurities and contaminants like bacteria, chemicals, and toxins from tap water.
 This purification makes the water suitable to drink and takes out any bad taste that may have been due to impurities.

 Purification can take many contaminants out of water, such as:

 - Minerals and metals like copper and lead

 - Types of harmful fungi